Dacili/Angular-Website/README.md

 - add items to the cart
 - remove items from the cart
 - see the purchase history
+- messages about success or fails were done with side notifications
 - checkout...

 Frontend was created using Angular8, while backend was created using .NET Core.
 For database was used SQL Server management studio.